 Lights!
 Camera!
 Savings!
 The movies are back.
 Many cinemas opening their doors are instating policies that keep patrons safe as well as offering enticing discounts.
-See savings at Cinebistro at Stony Point, AMC Dine In Midlothian, Bowtie Cinemas and The Byrd Theatre.
+See savings at Cinebistro at Stony Point, AMC Dine In Midlothian, Bowtie Cinemas, The Byrd Theatre and Regal cinemas.

 ⭐️ Brand new movies and classic favorites are screening at Bowtie cinema on Arthur Ashe Boulevard seven days a week.